 - 5. Press a new Electrode Assembly carefully but firmly over the contact tube until it is fully home and central.
 Use the handle of the Nozzle Tool which has been prepared for this purpose.
-THIS IS VERY IMPORTANT!
+THIS IS VERY IMPORTANT !
 If the Electrode is not pressed fully home onto the Contact Tube, the Swirl Bush may be partly crushed by the Nozzle, and will interfere with the airflow. - 6.
 Carefully screw the Nozzle into the Torch Head using the special tool until fully home.
 DO NOT OVER TIGHTEN. - 7.
-Apply a liberal quantity of Silicone Grease around the front of the torch, especially to fill the space between the nozzle, front cap and sealing ring. - 8.
+Apply a liberal quantity of Silicone Grease around the front of the torch. - 8.
 Refit the push fit Front Cap.
 Apply additional grease over the outside of the front cap.
 The grease will provide a first line of defence against material blown back from the cutting process.